 Our unit was manufactured in September 2021, and you can see the label here.

-The TCL 4 Series TV is a basic entry-level TV that doesn't deliver good picture quality, as its IPS-like panel has a low contrast ratio and it lacks local dimming.
+The TCL 4 Series TV is a basic entry-level TV that doesn't deliver good picture quality, as it has a low contrast ratio and it lacks local dimming.
 However, for a cheap option, it has a few more features than similarly-priced TVs, like motion interpolation, backlight strobing, and judder-removal.

 Also see our recommendation for the best TVs under $500, the best smart TVs, and the best budget TVs.